Sunxi devices as NAS

 - CPU horsepower (is the server able to deliver all accessing clients at maximum speed?)

 For normal NAS use cases the first 2 requirements are more important.
 Some Allwinner SoCs feature a SATA port in addition to their USB ports, some provide 10/100 Mbits/sec EMAC Ethernet and some even Gbit Ethernet (GMAC).
-Since the A20 is the only SoC capable of both SATA and GMAC (see the comparison of different sunxi SoCs) it's the most interesting choice for a NAS.
+Since the A20 and R40 are the only SoC capable of both SATA and GMAC (see the comparison of different sunxi SoCs) they're the most interesting choices for a NAS.
 And while the A80 would also be a great choice due to one USB 3.0 port Linux support for this SoC is still very limited.

-Since not every A20 based sunxi device uses GMAC networking (or even Ethernet at all) the following devices are the best choices: A20-OLinuXino-Lime2, Banana Pi, Banana Pro or Banana Pi M1+, Cubietruck, Hummingbird A20, Lamobo R1, Orange Pi, Orange Pi Mini or pcDuino3 Nano (Lite).
+Since not every A20 based sunxi device uses GMAC networking (or even Ethernet at all) the following devices are the best choices: A20-OLinuXino-Lime2, Banana Pi, Banana Pro or Banana Pi M1+, Banana Pi M2 Ultra, Cubietruck, Hummingbird A20, Lamobo R1, Orange Pi, Orange Pi Mini or pcDuino3 Nano (Lite).

 Beware: Recently sunxi devices appear that are advertised as being "SATA capable", but simply use an USB-to-SATA bridge (BPi M3 even behind an internal USB hub), which has both massive performance and functionality implications.
 For example, Banana Pi M3, Cubietech Cubietruck Plus and Orange Pi Plus aren't listed here because their SoCs (H3/A83T/H8) no longer support SATA directly, and the onboard USB-to-SATA bridge used on all three devices (GL830) is horribly slow.